pwl45/fuse-refs/README.md

 Compile refs with `make`

+Mount the filesystem on a directory with `./refs -s -d {directory}'

 Comple `writetest.c` with `gcc -o writetest writetest.c`

 Note that `writetest.sh` assumes writetest.c has been compiled to an executable called `writetest`.